W0-ow/wireguard-pihole/README.md

 ## Docker - Wireguard & Pihole

-Wireguard and Pihole Docker Setup for VPN & ADBLOCK.
+Wireguard and Pihole Docker Setup for VPN with Ad Blocker.

 ## Requirements